 - IoT – The 100 billion devices that are touching all aspects of our lives – smart thermostats, doorbells and more – need to have intelligent processors with cellular internet connectivity.

-- Autonomous – This is a complicated problem, as self-driving and ADAS (advanced driver-assistance systems), are augmenting humans for the first time.
-A car is bigger than a data center with 100s of interconnects.
+- Autonomous – This is a complicated problem, as self-driving and ADAS (advanced driver assistance systems), are augmenting humans for the first time.
+A car is bigger than a data center with hundreds of interconnects.
 There has to be breakthrough processing at the edge, through inference chips as an example, as a bandwidth heavy solution like sending data back into the cloud for AI processing will not work.

 - Cooling – Climate change is coming to data centers which are already moving to liquid emergent cooling, but that is not enough.
 Phones have 10x the power of desktops 10 years ago—when they overheat, they have to throttle the CPU, leading to poor performance.
 Miniature devices struggle to fit fans.
 There will be a new wave of solid state cooling startups addressing this need.